ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 {{site.data.keyword.vmware-service_short}} vCPU is mapped to physical cores at a ration of 2:1.
 For every one physical core, two vCPUs of compute are assigned.
 {: note}

 Lastly sum the total RAM, CPU, and storage requirements for all target VMs.
-The count of hosts multipled by CPU and RAM per host with a multiple of 20% hypervisor overhead lets you know the total number of hosts of the target profile that are required.
+The count of hosts multipled by CPU and RAM per host with a multiple of 20% hypervisor overhead provides you with the total number of hosts of the target profile that are required.
 Also, ensure to factor the size of VDC edges used in the VMWare deployment into the total host count calculation.

 ### Bare metal server requirements
 {: #tenant-plan-deploy-host-bms-req}

 For single-tenant Cloud Director sites, you can select from various bare metal server CPU and memory sizes based on your selection of location and profile storage type.

-For vSAN clusters, you can select Dual Intel® 8260 Xeon® (2 Sockets - 48 Cores, 768 GB RAM) with either 15 TB, 23 TB, or 46 TB of vSAN usable capacity.
+For vSAN clusters, you can select from the following Dual Intel® 8260 Xeon® options.

+* (2 Sockets - 48 Cores, 768 GB RAM) with either 15 TB, 23 TB, or 46 TB of vSAN usable capacity.
-The following options are available for NFS only clusters.
+* (4 Sockets - 96 Cores, 1536 GB RAM) with 61 TB of vSAN usable capacity.

+For NFS only clusters, you can select from the following options.

 * Dual Intel 5218 Xeon (2 Sockets - 32 Cores, 192 GB RAM)
 * Dual Intel 8260 Xeon (2 Sockets - 48 Cores, 384 GB RAM)